system-er/Godot3DInterpreter/README.md

 WIP - work in progress

-a little lowlevel logo-like interpreter, very buggy, but working (working like an old steammachine, that rattles and steams).
-dont look to the code - some parts are chaos and spaghetti...
+a little lowlevel logo-like interpreter, very buggy, but working (working like an old steammachine, that rattles and steams). dont look to the code - some parts are chaos and spaghetti...
 its based on a tutorial https://strongminds.dk/artikler/writing-a-small-parser-interpreter-part-1-scanner/
-and from this tutorial https://ruslanspivak.com/lsbasi-part18/ i changed the variable system to AR and stack, but recursion still crashes...
+and from this tutorial https://ruslanspivak.com/lsbasi-part18/ i changed the variable system to AR and stack, procedures with parameter now work, but recursion does not work.

 - written in C# with Godot 4.0 rc3